Yeast Free Cooking to Stay Healthy & Look Young

 When this happens, a space has been provided for the yeast to grow.
 This creates an imbalance between the good bacteria, or flora, and the yeast.
 If we continue to eat our yeasty, highly refined, sugary diet, we provide just the food that the yeast needs to grow at rapid speed.

-Check out Lori’s full article explain why it is better to focus on yeast free cooking and eating.
+Check out Lori’s full article explaining why it is better to focus on yeast-free cooking and eating.